Premia MSCI Vietnam ETFPrint Page

 Fund Objective and Investment Strategy

-In seeking to achieve the Sub-Fund’s investment objective, the Manager will use an optimised representative sampling strategy by investing, directly or indirectly, in a representative sample of the Securities in the Index that collectively reflects the investment characteristics of the Index.
+In seeking to achieve the ETF’s investment objective, the Manager will use an optimised representative sampling strategy by investing, directly or indirectly, in a representative sample of the Securities in the Index that collectively reflects the investment characteristics of the Index.

 NAV and Intraday Estimated NAV